-We’re writing to ask you to take time this month to sincerely pray about making a pledge to partner with The Table through giving over the next year.
+We’re writing to ask you to take time over the next month or so to sincerely pray about making a pledge to partner with The Table through giving over the next year.

 Many of you already give faithfully and sacrificially, and we are deeply grateful for your partnership in the work God is doing through The Table.
-Many of you have personal stories of redemption and transformation that God has done while we’ve been together as a community.
+So many of you have beautiful stories of the redemptive and transformative work God has done in you through your participation in our life together as a community.

-We started The Table six years ago because we saw a need for a different kind of church in Indianapolis:
+We started The Table seven years ago because we wanted to cultivate a worshiping community drawn together in following Jesus and creating a particular form of life together in Indianapolis:

-- In a reactionary world, we are cultivating a robust, non-anxious Christianity that’s not afraid to wrestle with deep questions, and able to navigate life on mission in the 21st century and make faith possible for our children.
+- In a reactionary world, we are cultivating a resilient, non-anxious Christianity that’s not afraid to wrestle with deep questions of faith.

 - In a world obsessed with short-term results and the 24-hour news cycle, we’re focusing on long-term discipleship and leadership development to see generations multiplied over the long haul.

-- In a culture fawning over the latest fads, we’re cultivating a strong, ancient spirituality grounded in Anglican tradition.
+- In a culture captive to “us vs. them” ideologies, we’re cultivating a generous “big tent” spirituality grounded in the deep well of the Anglican tradition.

-- In a world where patriarchy has silenced and oppressed women, we’re doing our best to be a repenting church where women are fully empowered to lead with every gift the Spirit has given them in mutual submission alongside men.
+- In a world where patriarchy has silenced and oppressed women, we’re seeking to resist patriarchy and empower women to fully lead in our midst with every gift the Spirit has given in mutual submission to one another.

-- In a world languishing under the legacy of White colonialism, we’re activating the Body of Christ to engage in racial justice and mission among the marginalized, learning to love and serve in the power of the cross for the sake of others.
+- In a world languishing under the legacy of White colonialism, we’re activating the Body of Christ to engage in social and racial justice, standing in solidarity with marginalized and oppressed communities, and working for liberation for all.

-As we participate in this mission together, it changes us.
-We steadily become more recognizably the church, welcoming one another and the stranger in love, listening to one another in grace and truth, proclaiming good news to one another and our neighbors, and going to be with the marginalized and oppressed in the name of Jesus.
+As we participate in this mission together, it transforms us.
+We steadily become more recognizably the Body of Christ, welcoming one another and the stranger in love, listening to God and one another in grace and truth, proclaiming good news to one another and our neighbors, and going to join in solidarity with the marginalized and oppressed in the name of Jesus.

 This is what we do week in and week out.
 We consider every person who comes into our church as a gift from God, given to help our Body grow into mature love.
-Through our worship gatherings, DNA Groups, and meals together in neighborhood groups, God’s mission is going forward.
+Through worship gatherings, DNA Groups, and meals together in Table Groups, God’s mission is going forward.